 Critics of outside-the-box thinkers forget one thing: only after mastering the inside can we think on the outside.
 Green Berets don’t teach their partner forces anything extraordinary; we train the fundamentals over and over and over again until they reach the standard.
 We teach them how to optimize their options.
 They don’t always need the latest equipment; simply using what they have well is sufficient.

 Want to think outside the box and be successful?
 Consider this approach.

 A word to the potentials, the wannabes, the recruits looking to get into an organization that thinks “outside the box.”
 Master the fundamentals first.
-You come to the team room and you can’t do a PCC/PCI, fail to PMCS your vehicles and equipment, or don’t plan a patrol with the Ranger Handbook and you’ll find your stuff in the hallway with a quickness.
+You come to the team room and you can’t do a PCC/PCI, fail to PMCS your vehicles and equipment, or don’t plan a patrol with the Ranger Handbook and you’ll quickly find your stuff in the hallway.
 Unconventional doesn’t mean sloppy.
-Unconventional operations require mastery in the fundamentals.
-Start there.
+Unconventional operations require mastery of the fundamentals.

 Marshall served nearly five years with the 3rd Special Forces Group (Airborne) after a stint with the 4th Infantry Division (Mechanized).
 He enjoys scotch, cigars, good books, foreign films, and critical thinking.
 He is passionate about international relations, domestic affairs, and successful veteran transition.
 He serves in the Army Reserve.
 Email him at email@example.com or follow him on Twitter.